- It has been about two and a half million years since the Stone Ages when people inhabited caves and relied on tools made of various types of stone.

 Using sustainable building materials is not only good for the planet, it can reduce construction costs, improve structural energy efficiency, and increase property value.
 With a drop in operational costs, overall construction costs are reduced by 5 to 15 percent, depending on the green material used.
 There are also regulatory incentives in some areas that make sustainable building more attractive.

 Sustainably-made buildings are in high demand.
 They often have higher occupancy rates and higher rental rates than traditionally-constructed buildings.
 Green building materials could improve occupant health as well.
 When it comes to green construction, it's a win-win-win for the industry, the occupants, and the planet.

 8. Personal Protective Equipment (PPE)

 While personal protective equipment (PPE) is far less technologically advanced than the other entries in this list, there is no doubt it has contributed to revolutionizing the construction industry over the last 40 years in terms of health and safety.

 For example, regulations placing a duty on employers in the UK to ensure employees exposed to health and safety risks are provided with appropriate PPE were introduced in 1992 under the Health and Safety at Work etc. Act, which commenced in 1974.

-A performance review of the latter act in 2008 found that, between 1974 and 2007, the number of fatal injuries to employees in the UK fell by 73 percent, while reported nonfatal injuries fell by 70 per cent, while the number of fatalities in the construction industry fell to a record low in 2005 to 2006.
+A performance review of the latter act in 2008 found that, between 1974 and 2007, the number of fatal injuries to employees in the UK fell by 73 percent and reported nonfatal injuries fell by 70 per cent.

 Looking to The Future